Where To Stay Around The Jigokudani Monkey Park

-For guests wanting to access the resorts in the comfort of their own transport, we can arrange a private tour or charter customised to fit your needs, starting and ending at any destination.
+For guests wanting to access any of Nagano’s best ski resorts in the comfort of their own transport, we can arrange a private tour or charter customised to fit your needs, starting and ending at any destination.
 We can arrange both private tours with an English-speaking guide or a private charter, including a private vehicle and driver but without a guide – whichever works best for you!

 Why choose us?

 Awarded a 2019 TripAdvisor Travelers’ Choice Award for our 1-Day Snow Monkeys, Zenko-ji Temple & Sake Tour – recognised as one of the Top 10 Experiences in Japan – Snow Monkey Resorts is Nagano’s No.1 tour and charter operator.